EdgeApp/edge-docs/source/index.html.md

   appId: string,
   approve(): Promise<void>,

-  // Deprecated:
   displayName: string,
   displayImageUrl: string
 }
 ```

 If a user is requesting an edge login, their lobby will contain this object.
-Calling the `approve` method will prepare the requested login keys and place them in the lobby.
-To complete the login, call `sendReply` on the lobby.
+Calling the `approve` method will send the required keys to the requesting application.

-The `displayName` and `displayImageUrl` are easily spoofable, which makes it easy for partner sites to request keys that do not belong to them.
-To prevent "login phishing", we need to remove these members and provide a `getInfoForAppId(appId)` function, which looks up display info from `developer.airbitz.co` (which we monitor).
-This way, the display info always matches the appId.
-In the mean time, we have to trust our parner sites not to send the wrong appId, and we have to trust our users not to fall for phishing sites.
+In the future, `AbcLoginRequest` may contain information about the wallet types the requesting application wants.
+When this happens, the `approve` method will begin accepting an `opts` parameter to specify which wallets the user wishes to share.

 ## ABCBitIDSignature